faucetsdn/faucet/docs/installation.rst

                   native_vlan: 100

-This example ``gauge.yaml`` file instructs Gauge to poll the switch at 10s intervals and store the results in InfluxDB.
+This example ``gauge.yaml`` file instructs Gauge to poll the switch at 10s intervals and make the results available to Prometheus.
 See :doc:`configuration` for more advanced configuration.

 .. code:: yaml